10% OFF ALL ORDERS NOW THROUGH FEB 15TH

 Choosing cellular shades however, is a whole different ball game, and if you want increased energy efficiency with minimal effort, then they might be the route for you.
 In cooler seasons, cellular shades can decrease your heat loss by as much as 40%, while in the summer they reduce heat gain by as much as 80%.
 If energy efficiency is your main concern, these shades are a no-brainer.

 Start Improving Your Homes Energy Efficiency

 If you’re ready to enhance your home’s energy efficiency, while simultaneously adding beauty and value to your home, then it’s time to give your windows the treatment they deserve.
-Contact The Plantation Shutter Company today to arrange a free in-home or virtual consultation for custom window treatments in North Carolina and South Carolina.
+Contact Shutters of the Strand today to arrange a free in-home or virtual consultation for custom window treatments in North Carolina and South Carolina.
 We’re excited to meet with you!